EU converges on principles of new debt rules, no deal yet on details

 Draft conclusions of a meeting of the EU's 27 finance ministers on Tuesday showed EU countries support much of the European Commission's proposal presented last November, but its practical implementation is still a challenge.

+"We need stable fiscal rules ... that are fit for the new realities and I think this will be the commitment of the council this morning," European Economic Commissioner Paolo Gentiloni told reporters on entering the talks.

+The rules, created in 1997 and revised three times since, are facing a new challenge after government support for the economy during the COVID-19 pandemic and the 2022 cost of living crisis boosted public debt, while efforts to stop climate change require huge public investment.

-Under the proposal, the EU's existing limit of 3% of GDP for budget deficits and 60% of GDP for debt would stay unchanged.
+Under the proposal from November, the EU's existing limit of 3% of GDP for budget deficits and 60% of GDP for debt would stay unchanged.

-Governments with higher debt would negotiate with the Commission individual debt reduction paths linked to reforms and investments, departing from a one-size-fits-all rule of annual debt cuts of 1/20th of the excess above 60% of GDP.
+But governments with debt above the limit would negotiate with the Commission individual debt reduction paths linked to reforms and investments, departing from a one-size-fits-all rule of annual debt cuts of 1/20th of the excess above 60% of GDP.

 Since many EU countries have debt well above the EU limit, they would get between four and seven years to put it on a downward path that would be negotiated with the Commission on the basis of a Commission debt sustainability analysis.